 If you have played Pokemon GO, you’ll feel very familiar with the game, as it uses the same template.
-You walk around collect things.
+You walk around to collect things.
 You can also visit real-world locations indicated as Inns or Greenhouses (Pokestops).
 These give you energy in which you need in order to be able to cast spells.
 The ‘Gym’ aspect of the game comes in the form of Fortresses.
-In here you can duel dark wizards, withces and other creatures.
-The dueling fundamentals are pretty good, and Fortresses are much more hands on than simply dropping off a Pokemon and leaving it there.
+In here you can duel dark wizards, witches and other creatures.
+The duelling fundamentals are pretty good, and Fortresses are much more hands-on than simply dropping off a Pokemon and leaving it there.

 It’s Harry Potter.
 That’s the biggest positive.
 I LOVE Hogwarts Mystery, but it has limited game modes.
 It’s the story that makes that game.
 With Wizards Unite you have many different game modes with an additional story to play out.
 It’s taken the positives of Pokemon GO and expanded on them.

 The aesthetic and music is also a major plus point.
 They’ve taken the characters, creatures and items straight from the Harry Potter and Fantastic Beasts movie franchises, so it draws you straight into the world.
 Again, I love Hogwarts Mystery, but they use a more cartoonish design approach and features original music rather than established compositions.
 Hearing the scores from the films may be a little thing, but they make all the difference.
 Again you are drawn into this magical world and it just helps to emphasise the enjoyment you can get from the game.